18521079/Library-Management-System/README.md

 +Add, delete, update student
 +Search books, student
 +Make monthly report
-    Each book will has information such as name, id, author, publication year, publisher, number of books, number of books available.
+    -Each book will has information such as name, image, id, author, publication year, publisher, number of books, number of books available.
 Can view the transaction history, the students who are borrowing the book.
-    Each student also has full information and can view the history of borrowed books, as well as books on borrow.
+    -Each student also has full information such as name, image, id, class, year, phone number, and can view the history of borrowed books, as well as books on borrow.

 *Tech Stacks
 -Backend: Nodejs+ express framework, database: MongoDB